Jimmy White: 1992–2002

-In 1992.
-White collected his second British Open title, beating Davis in the semi-finals and James Wattana in the final.
+In 1992, White collected his second British Open title, beating Davis in the semi-finals and James Wattana in the final.
 He won another ranking title, the European Open, shortly after, clinching victory with a 93 win over Mark Johnston-Allen.
 White was drawn against Drago in the first round of the 1992 World Championship.
 After opening up an 8–4 lead, White made history in the 13th frame by becoming only the second player to make a maximum break in the World Championship.
 He won £100,000 in prize money for this feat.
 Wins over Alain Robidoux, Jim Wych and Alan McManus then followed.
 He played Hendry in the final and won each of the first two sessions to open up a 10–6 lead, which he extended to 14–8.
 Hendry fought back and won ten consecutive frames to lift the trophy.
-Reflecting back on the game in 2025, White said " I was 14–8 up against Hendry in the World Championship final.
+Reflecting back on the game in 2025, White said: "I was 14–8 up against Hendry in the World Championship final.
 It went 14–10.
 I was completely gone, I was done.
 Pockets were moving all over the place.
 Your brain just gets fuzzled."

-In the early part of the 1992–93 season, he defeated Ken Doherty 10–9 to claim his second Grand Prix title and followed this with victory in the 1992 UK Championship.
-White defeated Wattana in the quarter-finals and McManus in the semi-finals to set up a clash with Parrott in the final, whom he overcame to secure a 16–9 win.
+In the early part of the 1992–93 season, White defeated Ken Doherty 10–9 to claim his second Grand Prix title and followed this with victory in the 1992 UK Championship.
+He defeated Wattana in the quarter-finals and McManus in the semi-finals to set up a clash with Parrott in the final, whom he overcame to secure a 16–9 win.
 White has stated that this was among the best matches he has ever played.

 At the 1993 World Championship, he overcame Joe Swail, Doug Mountjoy and Dennis Taylor to reach the semi-finals.
-White won twelve successive frames during his match against Wattana en route to a 16–9 victory.
+During his semi-final match against Wattana, White won twelve consecutive frames en route to a 16–9 victory.
 In the final he lost heavily to Hendry, as White was beaten 5–18 with a session to spare.
-White did, however, beat McManus 107 to win the Matchroom League final.
+White then beat McManus 107 to win the European League final.